 The organization(s) will present to the Greek Life Expansion Committee and other designated University officials.

-After their presentation, the organization(s) must receive a recommendation by the GLEC (2/3 majority vote)to expand at FGCU.
+After their presentation, the organization(s) must receive a recommendation by the GLEC )to expand at FGCU.

-If a recommendation in favor is received, then it is sent to the respective council.
+If a recommendation in favor is received, it is sent to the respective council.

 The organization must then receive a recommendation to colonize at FGCU by the governing council.

-If a recommendation in favor is received then it is sent to the Office of Student Involvement and forwarded up to the Assistant Vice President of Campus Life and Dean of Students.
+If a recommendation in favor is received, it is sent to the Office of Fraternity & Sorority Life and forwarded up to the Assistant Vice President of Campus Life/Dean of Students.

 The organization must receive approval to colonize from the senior administrators within Student Success & Enrollment Management.